Key Forms

 General Education Petition Form

-Undergraduate students are encouraged to choose a specialty area, which includes news, sports, science, entertainment and lifestyle, and leading a media organization.
-Click on the tabs below to see what’s required for each interest.
+To prepare for their future career, undergraduate students are encouraged to choose a specialty area, which include news, sports, science, entertainment and lifestyle, and media organization leadership.

 JREM 333 – Media Editing